d3mastermind/shoeshoping/README.md

 ## Contribution
 Feel free to fork this repository and contribute by submitting a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
-For any questions or suggestions, please open an issue or contact me at [your-email@example.com](mailto:your-email@example.com).

----

 Thank you for checking out my Simple Shopping App!
 >>>>>>> origin/main